dvmonroe/sanity-ruby/README.md

 Sanity::Document.where(_type: "user", select: %i[first_name last_name])
 ```

-Should you need more advanced querying that isn't handled in this gem you can pass a raw groq query
+Should you need more advanced querying that isn't handled in this gem's DSL you can pass a raw groq query

 [Query Cheat Sheet](https://www.sanity.io/docs/query-cheat-sheet)